celestemods-com/CelesteMods/README.md

 - [tRPC](https://trpc.io)

 This project does not use Tailwind CSS.
 Instead, most of our React components come from [Mantine](https://mantine.dev/pages/basics/).
 Most of the styling for a Mantine component will be inherited from the [Mantine theme](https://mantine.dev/theming/theme-object/).
 For any additional styling, use the [createStyles hook](https://mantine.dev/pages/basics/#createstyles) instead of the [Styles API](https://mantine.dev/pages/basics/#styling-components-internals-with-styles-api) when possible.
+See MantineDatatable's [source code](https://github.com/icflorescu/mantine-datatable/tree/main/package) for examples of desired formatting for styling code.

 Our datatables are created using [Mantine Datatable](https://icflorescu.github.io/mantine-datatable/).